DataDog/integrations-core/kubevirt_api/README.md

 In order to do that, you will need to update some RBAC permissions to give the `datadog-agent` service account read-only access to the`KubeVirt` resources by following the steps below:

-1. Bind the `kubevirt.io:view` ClusterRole to the `datadog-agent` service account:
+1. Bind the `kubevirt.io:view` ClusterRole to the `datadog-agent` service account, :

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1